 Gordon Rule classes are noted within the course description.
+Throughout the catalog, they are marked with a double asterisk ().

 Developmental Education courses do not count toward either an A.A. or an A.S. degree and receive institutional credit only.
 They may be used in calculating full-time status for athletic team participation, financial aid and veterans benefits.